mesonbuild/meson/docs/markdown/Build-options.md

 ## Build option types

-All types allow a `description` value to be set describing the option, if no option is set then the name of the option will be used instead.
+All types allow a `description` value to be set describing the option, if no description is set then the name of the option will be used instead.

 ### Strings